01 of 09

 - Something special - Kochhar hosts occasional cookery masterclasses at Indian Essence.
 The £150 price includes a demonstration of several dishes by Kochhar, a three course meal with wine and a signed copy of Kochhar's latest book.
 Additional guests costs £35 for adults and £15 for children.
 The classes sell out quickly so watch the website to see when the next ones are scheduled.

 - Getting there: Sindhu, like the Hand and Flowers, is in Marlow, about 32 miles from central London.
 See the section immediately above for directions.
 Indian Essence, at 176-178 Pettswood Road, Pettswood, BR51LG, is about 18 miles from Central London, reachable via Southeastern Trains to Orpington Station.Check National Rail Enquiries for schedules and prices.
+Hawkyns Amersham is at the end of the Metropolitan and City Line, part of the London Underground system.

 04 of 09